Here is a look at the states we’re tracking right now. This list will update as events warrant. You can find a full legislative tracker here.

 Momentum status: Treading water (last updated April 26)

 The lowdown: A over-arching gaming bill that appears to allow for online gambling surfaced this year.
 More here.
 The bill’s focus, however, is daily fantasy sports.
 A hearing was held on the bill in February.
 But since then, it’s been largely crickets.

 The gaming commission in Massachusetts remains one of the most up-to-speed organizations when it comes to new forms of gaming.
 The latest example: It’s now preparing for the possibility of sports betting.

 According to the Boston Globe, a panel currently studying online gambling is slated to issue recommendations this summer.

-Momentum status: Treading water (last updated May 21)
+Momentum status: Slightly up (last updated June 19)

-Momentum status: It’s complicated (last updated May 24)
+Momentum status: Mostly dead (last updated June 22)

-Assemblyman Gary Pretlow says he’s signed almost 60 co-sponsors onto his standalone bill, falling a bit short of his target.
-He’s asked Assembly Speaker Carl Heastie to help push the bill to a vote before the session ends, but there’s no clear sense of progress at the moment.
+Assm.
+Clyde Vanel was the primary voice of optimism in his, predicting support to snowball.
+Sure enough, Assm.
+Gary Pretlow signed almost 60 co-sponsors onto his standalone bill.
+Pretlow asked Speaker Carl Heastie to help push the bill to a vote before the session ended, but there was never a real sense of progress.